databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/10-dml/dml-replace.md

 3. Replace existing data using the staged Parquet file with `REPLACE INTO`

 :::tip
 You can specify the file format and various copy-related settings with the FILE_FORMAT and COPY_OPTIONS available in the [COPY INTO](dml-copy-into-table.md) command.
-When `purge` is set to `true`, the original file will only be deleted if the data update is successful.
 :::

 ```sql